ping/newsrack/README.md

 ## Available Recipes

-In addition to built-in Calibre [recipes](https://github.com/kovidgoyal/calibre/tree/master/recipes), customised recipes (`*.recipe.py`) are included in this repository.
+In addition to built-in Calibre [recipes](https://github.com/kovidgoyal/calibre/tree/master/recipes), [customised recipes (`recipes/*.recipe.py`)](recipes) are included in this repository.

 Recipes customised here have a modified `publication_date` which is set to the latest article date.
 This allows the outputs to be sorted by recency.
+The recipe `title` is also modified to include the latest article date or issue date/number.

 In alphabetical order: